Banking in Serbia

-Out the total of 29 commercial banks, providing a wide array of banking services, 21 are in majority foreign ownership.
-Banks in Serbia are independent in their pursuit of profit-oriented business activities based on the principles of solvency, profitability and liquidity.
-Every-day payment transactions are, with a few exceptions, made in Serbian dinars, and one can use various types of credit cards (Visa, MasterCard, Diners, American Express).
+Out of the total of 29 commercial banks, providing a wide array of banking services, 21 are in majority foreign ownership.
+Banks in Serbia are independent in their pursuit of profit-oriented business activities based on the principles of solvency, profitability, and liquidity.
+Every-day payment transactions are with a few exceptions, made in Serbian dinars, and one can use various types of credit cards (Visa, MasterCard, Diners, American Express).
 All major foreign currencies can be freely purchased and sold in exchange offices throughout the country.
 Many banks have automated teller machines, so, currency can be withdrawn at any time.

-Foreigners in Serbia, similar to the other countries, cannot get full service as in their home countries, but there are banks that will not take too much when redrawing money from an automated teller machine.
+Foreigners in Serbia, similar to the other countries, cannot get full service as in their home countries.
+While many banks have high ATM withdraw fees, few banks have lower fees.